ibm-cloud-docs/openshift/openshift_versions.md

     ```
     {: screen}

-    Example of an unsuccesful message with troubleshooting information.
+    Example of an unsuccessful message with troubleshooting information.
     ```
     Message:               Namespaces [migrate-hw] not found on the source cluster.
     ```